-The governing body of a political subdivision must deliver notice of the election to the county election officer and voter registrar of each county in which the political subdivision is located not later than the 60th day before election day, Friday, September 8, 2017.
+The governing body of a political subdivision must deliver notice of the election to the county election officer and voter registrar of each county in which the political subdivision is located not later than the 60th day before election day, Friday, September 6, 2019.
 (Sec.
 4.008).
-In the case of the governing body of a school district ordering a tax rollback election, notice of such election must be delivered to the county election officer of each county in which the school district is located not later than the 30th day before election day, Monday, October 9, 2017.
+In the case of the governing body of a school district ordering a tax rollback election, notice of such election must be delivered to the county election officer of each county in which the school district is located not later than the 30th day before election day, Monday, October 7, 2019.
 (Secs.
 1.006, 4.008(b)).

-10. Note of Extended Early Voting Hours and Branch Locations
+10. Note of Extended Early Voting Hours

-Note for Cities: Cities must choose two weekdays for the main early voting polling place to be open for 12 hours during the regular early voting period.
-The city council must choose the two weekdays.
+Note for Cities: The city must choose two weekdays for the main early voting polling place to be open for 12 hours during the regular early voting period, if the early voting period consists of more than six weekdays.
 (Sec.
 85.005(d)).
-The city secretary may also order early voting on a Saturday or Sunday, and determine the hours for such Saturday or Sunday early voting.
+The city secretary may also order early voting on a Saturday or Sunday, and determine the hours for such a Saturday or Sunday early voting.
 This must be done by written order.
 (Sec.
 85.006(b), (c)).
 Notice of Saturday or Sunday early voting must be posted for at least 72 hours immediately preceding the first hour that voting will be conducted.
 (Sec.
 85.007(c)).
 The city secretary must have early voting on Saturday or Sunday, if a written request is received from at least 15 registered voters of the city in time to comply with the posting requirement.
 (Secs.
 85.006(d); 85.007).